 GET CONNECTED.
 Subscribe to our e-newsletter to receive important updates, regular inspiration, plus opportunities to get involved.
 Like us on Facebook, follow us on Twitter, and join our group on LinkedIn.
 So many ways to get plugged in!

 PARTNER WITH US.
 Do you believe in the power of intergenerational relationships and the value that older people can bring to kids who need champions?
-Whether you’re just starting to create an intentional strategy to recruit people 50+ or you’re far along in the process and have best practices to share, we’d love to talk about joining forces.
-Contact us here.
+Whether you’re just starting to create an intentional strategy to recruit people 50+ or you’re far along in the process and have best practices to share, we’d love to include you in the growing community of Gen2Gen partners.
+These organizations spread the Generation to Generation message with communities nationwide, and commit to inspiring individuals and organizations to create a better future for future generations.
+Interested in becoming a partner?
+Apply here.
+To learn more about partnership, please review our partner FAQ page.

 POST VOLUNTEER OPPORTUNITIES.
 Our technology partnership with VolunteerMatch provides you with a targeted way to attract more volunteers over 50.
 Follow these instructions to post your volunteer opportunities.